MohammedQaraad/Network-Intrusion-Detection-Using-Deep-Learning/README.md

                pandas, keras, sklearn, numpy, dill, h5py, matplotlib

-3. Open Anaconda navigator and click ‘Jupyter notebook’.
-This will open a browser window containing a list of folders like documents, desktop, etc.

-4.	locate to the project folder(eg: Desktop/project)
-by clicking from the list of given folders on the home page of Jupyter notebook.

-5. Click on the file(with .ipynb extension) which you want to run.

-6. Run each segment of the program sequentially.
-Under each segment, its corresponding output will appear.

-7. After running a program, shut down the program from the upper navigator bar.

 List of files:
 1.  pre-processing.ipynb // Data Pre-Processing(One hot encoding, label encoding, minmax scaler)